mosi-arch/research/README.md

-# Research
+# RDisclaesearch
 Researches about mathematical and blockchain industry, published on my social medias.
-Researches fully GNU-GPL 3
+Researches fully GNU-GPL 3\
+Disclaimer: This repository like others created for teaching purposes.
+So make your own research after reading these articles.

 | Title | Subject |
 |----|----|